 void swap<double>(double&, double&):

-To generate the assembly code offline you can use the -S switch of the g++ compiler as the following:
+To generate assembly code offline, you can use the -S option with the g++ compiler, as shown below.

 $ g++ template_instance_swap.cpp -S